 Now all who believed were together,

-Verse 44 explains the nature of the fellowship the early church experience as one of unity.
-They were unified in doctrine, spirituality, and in practical matters.
+Verse 44 explains the nature of the fellowship the early church experienced as one of unity.
+They were unified in doctrine, spirituality, and practical matters.
 They were “together” in these things.

 and had all things in common,

 The new church decided to voluntarily give up their possessions to launch a new movement (Acts 4:34-37).
 There was a great sense of unity in the church.

 and sold their possessions and goods, and divided them among all, as anyone had need.

 In the first century, believers needed to pool their possessions because society cut them off.
 Religious Israel cut Christian converts off from trading and other functions in the community.
 Early believers experienced class rejection.
 There is no indication that giving one’s goods to others was mandatory.